 Recent Successes and Current Challenges

-The addition of a Family Advocate has enabled us to offer more in-depth attention to the multiple needs of families to secure needed resources, and through a partnership with Washington State University's Food $ense program we are able to offer cooking classes and demonstrations for our customers.
+The inclusion of a bi-lingual Family Advocate has enabled us to offer more in-depth and personalized attention to the multiple needs of families to secure needed resources.

-We are proud of our accomplishments in 2012 and we recognize that our growth in service points to a level of persistent instability for many families and individuals due to our uncertain economy.
+We are proud of our accomplishments in 2013, and looking ahead to 2014 we’re very excited about the addition of the “backpack” weekend-nutrition program for local, low income students and the Giving Garden program and how these unique programs will allow us to better serve our community.
 We are grateful for and honored by the continued partnership of our donors who recognize the importance of supporting our low-income and at-risk neighbors, and whose generous support allows FamilyWorks to continue providing this valuable resource to our community.